starandtina/The-Terrible-Front-End-List/links.md

 # Required Reading

+* :star2: [The Twelve-Factor App](https://12factor.net/): In the modern era, software is commonly delivered as a service: called web apps, or software-as-a-service.
+The twelve-factor app is a methodology for building software-as-a-service apps.
 * [Learn JavaScript Essentials (for all skill levels)](https://medium.com/javascript-scene/learn-javascript-b631a4af11f2) - One clear path to JavaScript mastery
 * [JavaScript Training Sucks](https://medium.com/javascript-scene/javascript-training-sucks-284b53666245) 99 out of 100 JS developers lack the skills they need to fill hundreds of thousands of jobs.
 We can change that.
 * [The Two Pillars of JavaScript Part 1: Prototypal OO](https://medium.com/javascript-scene/the-two-pillars-of-javascript-ee6f3281e7f3)